sdondley/ClimateChangeChat/perl.md

 * To write code you use a text editor
     * Text editors require you to type
         * But typing sucks
-            * Would you rather use a steam shovel or a spade to dig your home's foundation?
         * Programmers have built a bazillion tools to minimize the amount they have to type
+            * Wouldn't you rather use a steam shovel than a spade to dig your home's foundation?
             * vim is one of those tools, used since the early 80s
             * More recently, deverlopers have been using "IDEs"
                 * not to be confused with "IEDs" or the "IUD"